juhp/fossasia2017-haskell-shell/haskell-shell-scripting.md

 - using Haskell since 1998
 - maintain the Fedora Haskell packages
 - Haskell Stackage curator
-- Red Hat: i18n Software Engineering Manager
-- based in Japan
+- Red Hat: i18n Software Engineering, based in Japan

 # What is shell script?